Homeschool Diner Logo -- 1960's style sign with atomic starburst

 are being challenged and learning new things.

-them -- ways to keep their joy in math alive and kicking.
+intrigue them -- ways to keep their joy in math alive and kicking.

-You will probably also want to learn more about how to properly teach math
+Some of you may also want to learn more about how to properly teach math

 concepts and how to explain new concepts so that your child will have a